Up to 60% off sofas & mattresses — limited‑time deals.

 Misconception or risk Why it backfires Better approach

-Buying by “overall width” only Depth can block walkways and doors Tape the full footprint on the floor
+Buying by “overall width” only Depth can still choke off walkways and furniture clearance Use a common size band and mark the full footprint, not just the width

 Measure the room, traffic flow, and delivery path first

-• Floor-plan fit-test: Mark the sofa’s width and depth with painter’s tape (include the back-to-front depth, not just seat depth).
-This prevents buying a sofa that technically fits but makes the room feel pinched.
+• Floor-plan fit-test: Mark the sofa’s width and depth with painter’s tape.
+That catches the common mistake where a sofa technically fits but makes the room feel pinched, and a quick measuring pass usually shows it early.

-• Living-use clearance: Plan space for a coffee table, recline/lounging, and doors or drawers that need to open nearby.
+• Living-use clearance: Leave room for a coffee table, legroom, and any doors or drawers that still need to open nearby.
+In tighter homes, this is often where a layout stops working for small living rooms.

-• Delivery reality: Measure every pinch point—front door, hallway width, stair turns, elevator, and the final room entry.
-Many sofas can’t be “angled” through a tight turn without removing legs or choosing a modular alternative.
+• Delivery reality: Measure the sofa and every pinch point—front door, hallway width, stair turns, elevator, and the final room entry.
+Many sofas look manageable on paper until one tight turn changes the whole doorway route.

 Choose comfort dimensions that match real sitting habits